Rustbeard86/DepotDownloader/README.md

 ### Download Planning

-Check what will be downloaded before starting, and verify disk space:
+Check what will be downloaded before starting:

 ```csharp
 var options = new DepotDownloadOptions